BurnCan/3DLevED/README.md

 Make edits in shaders/ (in the project root).

-Rebuild the project using make -j4 (or mingw32-make -j4 for windows).
+Recompile the project as described above.

 This will ensure that your changes are properly copied into the app bundle and used at runtime.